Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 2. Take a Spice Tour

 🌶 You can’t leave the Spice Islands without taking a tour of a spice plantation.
-A plantation in Zanzibar isn’t quite as grand as it might sound.

 What you’ll see is a small farm growing a surprising number of spices and fruits for the area’s size.
+I was impressed at the number different things that I saw on my tour!

 Jackfruit, pawpaw, custard apples, and rambutan are just a few of the fruits grown on these farms.
+My favourites were the rambutan – so fresh!

 You’ll even get a lesson in the traditional ways to cook with these amazing spices.
 Imagine your next dinner party when you get home!
+Considering I don’t usually cook, I wowed a few people.

 Allow about 3 hours for your incredible excursion.
 You’ll love these guys!